 Patients admitted to Lake Regional Hospital and those receiving care at Lake Regional Cancer Center receive palliative care through a consult.
 Nurses trained in palliative care will meet with the patient and family to discuss disease-related issues.
 The nurses work with a team of palliative care providers, including physicians, social workers, pharmacists, dietitians and a chaplain, to help manage symptoms and assist patients in meeting their health care goals.

-If you are interested in this program, ask your Lake Regional primary care provider for a referral.
+If you are interested in enrolling, ask your Lake Regional primary care provider for a referral.
 For more information on how the program can help you, call 573.302.2860.